TommyAlmeida/parsly-challenge/Readme.md

 FYI: There's a folder called "parsly-extra-yet-cool" which is not part of the challenge but since I'm doing a monitoring Rest/UI challenge I might as well include some cool Prometheus and Grafana metrics.

-#### Tech Used:
+#### Tech Stack Used:

-- NestJS
+- NestJS - Backend web framework
-- Gatsby
-- Typescript
+- Typescript - Superset of JS for typings
-- Postgres
+- Postgres - Database
+- Prisma - Database ORM
+- Gatsby - Frontend framework
-- React
+- React - UI Library
-- Docker
+- Docker - Deployment

+#### Extra Tech Stack

+- Prometheus - Time series database
+- Grafana - open-source dashboard

 ## Installation